-A Multivariate Chart is a control chart for variables data.
-Multivariate Charts are used to detect shifts in the mean or the relationship (covariance) between several related parameters.
+Multivariate Charts are control charts for variables data.
+Multivariate Statistical Process Control Charts are used to detect shifts in the mean or the relationship (covariance) between several related parameters.

-The T2 control chart, based upon the Hotelling T2 statistic, is used to detect shifts in the process.
+The T2 control charts for variables data, based upon the Hotelling T2 statistic, are used to detect shifts in the process.
 Instead of using the raw Process Variables, the T2 statistic is calculated for the Principal Components of the process, which are linear combinations of the Process Variables.
 While the Process Variables may be correlated with one another, the Principal Components are defined such that they are orthogonal, or independent, of one another, which is necessary for the analysis.

 The Squared Prediction Error (SPE) chart may also be used to detect shifts.
 The SPE is based on the error between the raw data and a fitted PCA (Principal Component Analysis) model (a prediction) to that data.